-- Items to be included in future repair contract: - o Replace the NJ Bridge Monitor shelter. - o Replace fences on the NJ approach to meet current code. - o Remove the abandoned scale near the NJ Bridge Monitor shelter and resurface surrounding pavement. - o Investigate the need for overflow hose at the utility cabinet near the southeast wingwall.
+- Items to be included in future repair contract: - o Replace the NJ Bridge Monitor shelter. - o Remove the abandoned scale near the NJ Bridge Monitor shelter and resurface surrounding pavement.

-For a list of maintenance repair items, see the 2018 Annual Maintenance Report.
+For a list of maintenance repair items, see the 2020 Annual Maintenance Report.